department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 </div>

 **Please note:** "Pre-need" means before death.
 This application is for planning for your own burial in advance.
 Please don't complete this form if you're requesting burial for someone who has already died.
-[Find out how to plan a burial for someone who's died](/burials-and-memorials/burial-planning/).
+[Find out how to plan a burial for someone who has died](/burials-and-memorials/burial-planning/).

 <br>